mbroemme/vdi-stream-client/README.md

 * Modular architecture and can be extended with additional streaming host services like Nvidia GameStream via Moonlight libraries.
 * Screen saver and screen locker support.
-By default screen saver support is disabled but user can specify command line switch to set [SDL_EnableScreenSaver](https://wiki.libsdl.org/SDL_EnableScreenSaver) to override it and allow X server to lock the screen when using it for remote working system.
+By default screen saver support is enabled but user can specify command line switch to avoid setting [SDL_EnableScreenSaver](https://wiki.libsdl.org/SDL_EnableScreenSaver) and disallow X server to lock the local screen.

 # Known Issues